schneebergerlab/syri/example.md

                         (default: False)

 ShV identification:
-  -nosv                 Set to skip structural variation identification
+  --nosv                Set to skip structural variation identification
                         (default: False)
-  -nosnp                Set to skip SNP/Indel (within alignment)
+  --nosnp               Set to skip SNP/Indel (within alignment)
                         identification (default: False)
   --all                 Use duplications too for variant identification
                         (default: False)
   --allow-offset OFFSET
+                        BPs allowed to overlap (default: 0) --cigar               Find SNPs/indels using CIGAR string.
+Necessary for alignment generated using aligners other than nucmers (default: False)
-                        BPs allowed to overlap (default: 0) -ss SSPATH            path to show-snps from mummer (default: show-snps) -buff BUFF            Remove SNPs which have other variants or alignment break within buff size bps (default: 0)
+  -s SSPATH             path to show-snps from mummer (default: show-snps)
 ```

-#### Parameters related to SR identification
+#### SR identification
 In case the chromosome IDs for the two assemblies are not identical, SyRI would try to find homologous chromosomes and then map their IDs to be identical.
 This behaviour can be turned off using the `--no-chrmatch` parameter.

 Other parameters in this section regulate how translocation and duplications (TDs) are identified.
 For small networks of overlapping candidate TDs, SyRI uses a brute-force method to find the optimal set of TDs.
 The time allowed to this method can be restricted using the `-b` parameter.
 If for a network, brute-force method take more than the assigned time, then it will automatically switch to a randomized-greedy method.
 The `-unic` and `-unip` parameters state how unique a candidate TD need to be.
 Candidates which overlap highly with syntenic path and inversions and thus do not pass these thresholds will be filtered out.
 From a network of candidate TDs, it is possible to select different set of candidates.
 The `-inc` threshold is used decide whether a new set of candidates is better then the current candidate and thus can be selected as the solution or not.
 A new set will be considered as the better set if one of the following conditions satisfy: <br />